Mason & Greenville Rail Trails, NH

 Nearby on Mason Road is a historical marker memorializing the boyhood home of Uncle Sam.
 As the marker reads: "Nearby stands the boyhood home of Samuel Wilson (1766-1854) who was generally known as 'Uncle Sam'.
 He supplied beef to the Army in 1812.
 The brand on his barrels was 'US'.
 The transition from US to Uncle Sam followed and became the popular symbol for the United States."

-Hardpack with rough and bumpy sections making up 30% of total length.
-Some mud at Greenville end.
-Not great for strollers, road bikes.
-Gradient light to moderate at 40ft/mi descending towards the North.
+Trail Conditions: Hardpack with rough and bumpy sections making up 30% of total trail length means this trail isn't great for strollers or road bikes.
+There is some mud to be found at the Greenville end of the trail.
+The trail's gradient is light to moderate at 40 feet per mile, descending towards the north.

 Cuttings and embankments required to span the hilly terrain.